Breadbug21/pikidiary-plus/README.md

 - Enjoy!

 # How to Install (for Firefox)
-- Download XPI from releases
+- Download the ZIP/XPI from releases

 - Go to about:debugging#/runtime/this-firefox

 - Click "Load Temporary Add-on"

-- Load the XPI you just downloaded
+- Load the ZIP/XPI file you just downloaded

 - shit yourself because piki

 - **i** Note that this is only for as long as Firefox is active.
 If you decide to restart, you have to reinstall the add-on.

+# How to build from source (multi)
+- Download the source (obviously)

+- Go into `src` and select everything inside.

+- ZIP it (most modern OSs support this)

+- Follow install instructions above.